|Washington Coast Cleanup||April 17, 2021|

 General Beach Cleanup

-Collecting trash from various beaches around the Port Townsend region on foot and transporting the bags off the beach to headquarters at the Port Townsend Marine Science Center.
+Collecting trash from various beaches around the Port Townsend region on foot and transporting the bags off the beach to headquarters near the Port Townsend Marine Science Center (PTMSC).
 For a better idea of what's involved, see our Frequently Asked Questions page.

 More Volunteer Options and Information